 - Understand themselves in relation to their community.

-- Identify the needs and problems of the community and involve them in problem solving process.
+- Identify the needs and problems of the community and involve them in the problem solving process.

 - Develop among themselves a sense of social and civic responsibility.

-- Utilize their knowledge in finding practical solution to individual and community problems.
+- Utilize their knowledge in finding a practical solution to individual and community problems.